 Card issuers are specific about the liability of cardholders.
 If you have a company payment card, your business is responsible for all credit card payments and your employees aren’t liable.
-If you have a individual payment card, on the other hand, your card issuer will either hold the company liable or the company and the cardholder jointly liable.
+If you have an individual payment card, on the other hand, your card issuer will either hold the company liable or the company and the cardholder jointly liable.

-It’s therefore important to understand how your card issuer assesses liability on your corporate credit cards.
+It’s, therefore, important to understand how your card issuer assesses liability on your corporate credit cards.
 This will help you accurately define credit card liability – as well as the associated consequences – in your corporate credit card policy.

 Example of a Real Corporate Credit Card Policy